mitsuhiko/lucumr/2014/1/5/unicode-in-2-and-3.rst

                      path=b'/', params=b'', query=b'', fragment=b'')

 Looks similar?
 Not at all, because they are made of different types.
-One is a tuple of strings, the other is more like an array of integers.
+One is a tuple of strings, the other is more like a tuple of arrays of integers.
 I have `written about this before
 <../../../../2013/7/2/the-updated-guide-to-unicode/>`_ already and it
 still pains me.
 It makes writing code for Python incredibly frustrating now or hugely inefficient because you need to go through multiple encode